 The Networking service (neutron) is the software-defined networking (SDN) component of Red Hat OpenStack Platform (RHOSP).
 The RHOSP Networking service manages internal and external traffic to and from virtual machine instances and provides core services such as routing, segmentation, DHCP, and metadata.
 It provides the API for virtual networking capabilities and management of switches, routers, ports, and firewalls.

-For more information about the Red Hat OpenStack Platfrom Networking service, see the Networking Guide.
+For more information about the Red Hat OpenStack Platfrom Networking service, see the Configuring Red Hat OpenStack Platform networking.

 This section discusses OpenStack Networking configuration good practices as they apply to project network security within your OpenStack deployment.

 OpenStack Networking provides users self-service configuration of network resources.
 It is important that cloud architects and operators evaluate their design use cases in providing users the ability to create, update, and destroy available network resources.

 15.2.
 Networking resource policy engine

 A policy engine and its configuration file (

 policy.json) within OpenStack Networking provides a method to provide finer grained authorization of users on project networking methods and objects.
 The OpenStack Networking policy definitions affect network availability, network security and overall OpenStack security.
 Cloud architects and operators should carefully evaluate their policy towards user and project access to administration of network resources.

 It is important to review the default networking resource policy, as this policy can be modified to suit your security posture.